Chymyst/chymyst-core/docs/chymyst01.md

 It should be safe to increment and decrement the counter from different processes running at the same time.

 To implement this in `Chymyst`, we begin by deciding which molecules we will need to use.
-Since there is no global mutable state, it is clear that the integer value of the counter needs to be carried by a molecule.
+Since the chemical machine paradigm does not use shared mutable state, it is clear that the integer value of the counter needs to be carried by a molecule.
 Let's call this molecule `counter` and specify that it carries an integer value:

 ```scala